bozdaglab/PPAD/README.md

  - epoch: integer
  - dropout: float number
  - l2: float number
- - cell: one of these value [GRU, LSTM, biGRU, biLSTM]
+ - cell: one of these values [GRU, LSTM, biGRU, biLSTM]

 # How to run PPAD-AE